How does a headless browser help with web scraping and data extraction?

 In other use cases such as quality assurance, you actually need to simulate a real user: indeed that’s the whole objective of QA, albeit with automation coming into play to achieve this consistently and at scale.
 Here we’re talking about actions like clicking a sign-in button, adding items to a cart, and transitioning through pages.

-Even if your data extraction efforts don’t need headless browsers right now, it’s still worth getting to know them better.
+Even if your data extraction efforts don’t need headless browser right now, it’s still worth getting to know them better.
 If you’re a developer, have your own crawlers, and need a smart proxy network to get them going at scale head on to our headless browsers docs and try writing some programs with them.

 Similarly, if you are in for the new and shiny stuff, read this article by our Head of R&D, Akshay Philar.